blueblots/cmdparse/README.md

 - `name` - holds the property name for the argument, also serves as the token(s) to recognize the option in an input array.
 You can have multiple option names (*e.g.* `['-t', '-tgt', '--target']`); in that case, if any of the names are found in an input string, the option will be recognized; or a single name (*e.g.* `'--verbose'`).
 - `value` - holds the default value for the argument (as long as its not `null`), used when no value is found when parsing input; or, if the `flag` property is set to `true`, then this is the value used when the flag is found in an input array.
 Default: `null`.
 - `required` - a `true`/`false` value that will cause `parseArgs` and `parseArgsMap` to fail (*i.e* return `false`) if the argument is not detected in the input.
 Default: `false`.
-- `help` - a string which is shown as the argument's help description in `vargs.getLongHelp`.
+- `help` - a string which is shown as the argument's help description in `cmdparse.getLongHelp`.
 - `flag` - a `true`/`false` value that determines if the argument should be treated as a flag.
 Default: `false`.
 - `nargs` - determines how the option should treat multiple values.
 It has four possible values:
 	+ `false` - the argument will only use one value.
 The default value.